Frank Crumit: Hit songs

 His biggest hits were made during the 1920s and early 1930s; they included popular phonograph records of "Frankie and Johnnie", "Abdul Abulbul Amir", "A Gay Caballero" (he even recorded a sequel, "The Return of a Gay Caballero"), "The Prune Song", "There's No-one With Endurance Like the Man Who Sells Insurance", "Down in de Canebrake", "I Wish That I'd Been Born in Borneo", "What Kind of a Noise Annoys an Oyster?", and "I Learned About Women from Her".
 Crumit is credited with composing at least 50 songs in his career, including the Ohio State University fight song, "Buckeye Battle Cry", in 1919 for a song contest.
 Prior to this, he wrote at least two songs for Ohio State University, “Round on the Ends” and “OH + IO.”
 He composed and published "Hills of Ohio" in 1941.
 His song "Donald the Dub" was used as the theme music to the BBC radio adaptation of P. G. Wodehouse's Oldest Member.

 His back-to-back recording (that is, one song on each side) of "The Gay Caballero" and "Abdul Abulbul Amir" (Decca W-4200) sold more than four million records.

 His 1929 song "A Tale of the Ticker", came out just a few months before the Wall Street crash in October.
-This song's lyrics shed light on the problems involved in stock market, correctly foreshadowing the devastating event that would happen just weeks following.
+This song's lyrics shed light on the stock market‘s problems, correctly foreshadowing the devastating event that would happen just weeks following.
 The song was featured in the BBC documentary, The Great Crash 1929.

 Like so many of the performers during the era, Crumit was a fan of the instruments created by the C.F.
 Martin & Company and used their tiple, to the point it had to be returned for a new top.